ozzyuni/LMPVC/lmpvc_ros2/README.md

 ## Docker setup

+**IMPORTANT**

+The docker scripts we provide use sudo when required to execute docker commands!

 Helper scripts in *./docker_scripts/* can be used to build, run and stop the container, as well as run bash terminals while it is running.
 Building and running use different scripts depending on wheter you're interested in the *cpu* or *cuda* version of the container.
 It is recommended to use *cuda* for full functionality, which currently assumes at least a 3000-series NVIDIA GPU and a Docker installation configured to use NVIDIA Container Toolkit:

 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html